bombcheck/ESP8266_ArtNet-LED-DMX-Node/README.md

 If the device can't connect to the wifi or get a DHCP assigned address within (Start Delay) seconds, it will start the hotspot and wait for 30 seconds for you to connect.
 If a client doesn't connect to the hotspot in time, the device will restart and try again.

 ### Restore Factory Defaults
-I have allowed for 2 methods to restore the factory default settings: using a dedicated factory reset button on GPIO14 or multiple power cycles.

-Method 1: Hold GPIO14 to GND while the device boots.
+Hold GPIO14 to GND while the device boots.

-Method 2: Allow the esp8266 about 1-4 seconds to start, then reset it (or power cycle).
-Do this at least 5 times to restore factory default settings.

 ## Features
  - sACN and ArtNet V4 support